dunkelstern/osmgeocoder/README.md

 ## TODO

 - Do not run geocoder on buildings only, probably roads and distances are possible
+- Implement geocoding on openaddresses.io data
+- Implement city-autofill for the openaddresses.io data (postal code is given in that case)
+- Speed up openaddresses.io import (currently only uses one CPU core)

 ## Quick and dirty how-to